-For devices that support FBE, on power up the TOE boots to the device lock screen.
-On the first boot, the user can only make emergency calls, receive calls, enter their password or see notifications from apps that do not require user authentication (apps that have requested the use of Device Encrypted storage during installation).
+On power up the TOE boots to the device lock screen.
+On the first boot, the user can only make emergency calls, receive calls, enter their password or see notifications from apps that do not require user authentication (apps that have requested the use of Device Encrypted 'storage during installation).

-FTA\TAB.1
+FTA_TAB.1